AmperSam-git/baserom-template/common/README.md

 When downloading Asar, copy only `asar.exe` to the `common` folder.
 The folder `asar` is pre-made in this folder for you to store any global, Asar-required patches.

+    list_asar.txt
+    - a file where you can list the patches for use with Asar from the `asar` folder for use with `apply_patches.bat`

 ### 2. GPS